zavodil/rust-counter-cross-contract/README.md

 Deploy second counter from this contract.
 Second counter can't be greater then first one.

-Run `something` method on the second contract to receive true/false if increment performed.
+Run `increment_with_bool_response` method on the second contract to receive true/false status if increment was properly performed.

 Original RUST-COUNTER readme: